-The below COVID-19 vaccine status verification, vaccine requirements, and testing are reasonable and essential health and safety measures that are job related and consistent with business necessity because individuals with COVID-19 pose a direct threat to others in any indoor facilities during the COVID-19 pandemic.
+The below COVID-19 vaccine-related requirements are reasonable and essential health and safety measures that are job related and consistent with business necessity because individuals with COVID-19 pose a direct threat to others in any indoor facilities during the COVID-19 pandemic.
 By complying with these requirements, staff diminish the risk of transmitting COVID-19 and can more safely perform their duties working among colleagues and with members of the public.
-COVID-19 vaccine status verification and testing pursuant to the conditions described below are mandatory and a condition of employment for County employees.
+The requirements described below are mandatory and a condition of employment for County employees.